freedomW/Capstone-Part1/insurance/README.md

 ## Database Seed

 - **Note**: Database seeding was avoided due to its complexity.
 Instead, SQL scripts were used directly.
+Plan to use view in the future for dashboard to avoid writing full sql script Materialize view when prisma fully supports it.

 ---